kdaisho/quebec3-v2/README.md

 - Open `http://localhost:8000`
 - GraphQL playground is available at `http://localhost:8000/___graphql`

+## Deployment

+- Run `npm run build` to build UI
+- Email service is provided by daishodesign

 ## Eslint

 Eslint has been set.
 To use it, install eslint either locally or globally (globally is recommended)